Road Map for Abstract Submission

 Summary Content Overview

+The Abstract will be made available to registered attendees of the conference through the Online Program during the conference week until mid of December.
 Authors are strongly encouraged to focus on the scientific and technical content of the Summary, such that the relevant conference program submission review team will have sufficient information to make a proper determination.
-Summaries that do not comply with the formatting requirements, or are simply a copy or rewording of the abstract, are unacceptable and the paper will be rejected.